IBM/cognos-analytics-using-unstructured-data/doc/source/business-data.md

 # Visualize customer insights with business data for product performance analysis

-In this section, we will walk you through the process of creating sales, store and inventory data to support our coffee company products and upload these business data into Db2 Warehouse schema, then use Cognos Analytics to connect to IBM Db2 Warehouse on cloud and dynamically create additional Cognos Analytics dashboards to visualize the business data loaded from IBM Db2 Warehouse.
+In this section, we will walk you through the process of creating sales, store and inventory data to support our coffee company products.
+The data will be uploaded into a Db2 Db2 Warehouse schema which will then be connected to Cognos Analytics.
+We will created additional Cognos Analytics dashboards to visualize the business data.

 ![architecture-db2](images/architecture-db2.png)